Michael Dunlop's moving tattoo tribute to brother William

-A tattoo parlour in Coleraine says it was ‘honoured’ to be asked to complete a tribute to William Dunlop by his brother Michael.
+The owner of a tattoo parlour in Coleraine says he was ‘honoured’ to be asked to complete a tribute to William Dunlop by his brother Michael.

 The Death or Glory Tattoo Parlour posted an image of the tattoo on its Facebook page showing the tribute on 18-time Isle of Man TT winner Michael’s arm, which features William’s famous number ‘6’ and the names of his two daughters, Ella and Willa.